ybhatnagar/kube-tetris/README.md

-# K8s extension for optimizing resource usage
+# Kube-tetris

 Tetris is an extension to kubernetes that attempts to handle the fragmentation of available resources on the nodes.
 It provides a plan for pod migrations that will consolidate the chunks of available resouces across nodes together.
 This will help in more efficient utilization of cluster resources.

 Tetris also has a feature to avoid such a resource fragmentation by periodically performing a swap or migration of pods across nodes to keep a healthy balance of different type of resouce requesting pods together on a node.

 ## Overview
-- It will use the specified pod requests and limits to understand the resource requirements.
+- Tetris uses the specified pod requests and limits to understand the resource requirements.
+- It takes a snapshot of the kubernetes cluster in memory before any migration.

 ## Features